wanghaisheng/responsive-landing-page-starter/content/blog/en/pushing-on-a-retrospective-of-q1-2022-at-vonage.md

 ### Turning notifications to conversations

-One of the ideas we are concentrating this year is revising how you communicate with your customers - in an ever growing, hyper-connected world it is sometimes not _enough_ to simply fire off notifications via typical mediums (email, SMS etc).
-What we're looking at is to how to turn these from one-way traffic into meaningful conversations to enhance your business's ability to communicate.
+One of the ideas we are concentrating on this year is revising how you communicate with your customers - in an ever-growing, hyper-connected world it is sometimes not _enough_ to simply fire off notifications via. typical mediums (email, SMS, etc).
+What we're looking at is how to turn these interactions from one-way traffic into meaningful conversations to enhance your business's ability to communicate.

 ##### 10DLC
 Application-to-person (A2P) messaging in the United States has seen the launch of a major new standard, 10DLC (which stands for 10-Digit Long Code).
 Messaging communications sent through the major carriers such as Verizon, T-Mobile and AT&T are now registered and signed to ensure system-generated communications are from a trusted source.
 You can read more about 10DLC and how it impacts your business [in this article by Cory Althoff]().

 ##### New WhatsApp Conversational Pricing
 In February 2022, WhatsApp introduced a new pricing model for conversation-based messaging.
 In line with this, Vonage has introduced new enhanced conversation-based pricing, which affects initiated messaging between a customer and business in one 24 hour _session_.
-Our documentation has been updated according for more information - [you can find everything you'll need to take advantage of this new model here.](https://developer.vonage.com/messages/concepts/whatsapp)
+Our documentation has been updated accordingly - [you can find everything you'll need to take advantage of this new model here.](https://developer.vonage.com/messages/concepts/whatsapp)

 #### Release Notes